-Bill is Co-Chair of the firm and an experienced trial lawyer.
+Bill is a senior litigation partner and served as Co-Chair of the Firm from 2007 to 2017.
 He has spent much of his career representing pharmaceutical companies in a wide variety of cases.
 He has handled high-stakes patent infringement cases involving drugs, DNA analysis and medical devices, and has represented pharmaceutical companies in arbitrations and litigations arising out of patent licensing disputes and pharmaceutical development agreements.
 He also has handled a number of major antitrust cases in the pharmaceutical industry and recently served as Deputy Assistant Attorney General of the United States for Civil Enforcement in the Antitrust Division of the Department of Justice.

 Aron Fischer is a partner in our Litigation Department, with significant experience in intellectual property litigation.
 He has represented both plaintiffs and defendants in successful patent trials and appeals involving pharmaceuticals, medical devices, and biotechnology products.
 Aron is currently representing an innovator pharmaceutical company in one of the first cases under the legislation for biosimilars, focusing on procedural issues of first impression under the statute.
 Before joining the firm, Aron was an attorney in the Honors program at the New York State Attorney General’s office and a researcher at the Harvard School of Public Health.

 Lachlan is an associate in our Litigation Department with experience representing pharmaceutical companies in patent infringement litigation.
 She has a Ph.D. in Organic Chemistry from Rijksuniversiteit Groningen, in the Netherlands, where she developed new radiolabelled tracers for disease imaging, and an undergraduate degree in Chemistry from Mount Allison University, in Canada.